mediaxml/mediaxml/README.md

 mediaxml
 ========

-> A module for working with media manifests represented by XML like ADI, mRSS, and SCTE-236.
+> A general purpose module for working with XML that includes first
+> class support for media manifests like ADI, mRSS, and SCTE-236.

 ## Status